d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 Turning on the server in 3 seconds... iLO response with code [400]: The operation was not successful due to the current power state (for example, attempting to turn the power off when it is already off).
 </pre>

+<aside class="notice">The reboot command will log out, the user, from the server.
+Wait for the system to fully reboot before attempting to login, or data such as Bios may be unavailable.</aside>
+<aside class="notice">Arguments are not case-sensitive.</aside>

 #### Syntax